acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_run.md

   -u, --update                    Update the app if it already exists -v, --volume stringArray        Bind an existing volume (format existing:vol-name,field=value) (ex: pvc-name:app-data)
-      --wait                      Wait for app to become ready before command exiting (default true)
+      --wait                      Wait for app to become ready before command exiting (default true) --workload-class strings    Set workloadclass for a workload in the format of workload=workloadclass.
+Specify a single workloadclass to set all workloads. (ex foo=example-class or example-class)
 ```

 ### Options inherited from parent commands